The first step in winning over more customers is to understand the essential elements that should go into every homepage.

 Uber takes a more emotive approach.
 Instead of stating its value proposition outright, Uber appeals to what their target customers want: freedom, efficiency, and a destination.

-Write strong headlines by putting yourself in the customer’s shoes.
+Write strong headlines (we have a ton of great headline examples here) by putting yourself in the customerโs shoes.
 What would impress him or her?
 What would connect with that person enough to convince him or her to explore the rest of your site?
 Or to fill out a form?

 One of the most common issues I notice on homepages is conflicting CTAs.